 Energy Policy and the Environment

-I believe the debate over global warming is driven primarily by those whose financial interests are negatively impacted by accountability.
-We must sidestep that distraction and focus on finding a healthy balance between economic interests and stewardship of our environment.
-Specifically, we must reduce our carbon footprint and push our global competitors to do the same.
-Intelligent environmental regulation, appropriately enforced, does not have to be the enemy of economic opportunity or individual freedom.
-As we seek clean(er) energy alternatives, we must balance the urgent need for innovation with the need for continued economic growth and job creation/protection.
+The debate over global warming is driven primarily by those who equate freedom to pollute with greater profits.
+We must sidestep that distraction and find a healthy balance between economic interests and stewardship of our environment.
+We must reduce our carbon footprint and push our global competitors to do the same.
+Intelligent environmental rules, appropriately enforced, ensure that economic opportunity and individual freedom are not compromised by degrading the environment that is essential to our survival.

 Guns & Background Checks

 To that end, I support all reasonable means of limiting access to guns by persons who have been identified as dangerous — whether or not they have been diagnosed with a mental disorder.
 I agree with a majority of Americans that background checks should be required for all gun purchases – regardless of venue.
 And I disagree with those who claim these safety precautions infringe on a citizen’s right to own a weapon.
-I consider the ability to track a gun and/or its record of ownership a valuable tool in the fight against gun violence.
+The ability to track a gun and/or its record of ownership is a valuable tool in the fight against gun violence.

 Healthcare Reform/Affordable Care Act

-America’s current immigration system is badly broken.
+America’s immigration system is badly broken.
 There is a strong consensus (voiced most recently by the president of the U.S. Chamber of Commerce) that we can and should act to reform that system – and do it now.
-I support that thinking.
+I support that consensus.
 We must encourage the estimated 11 million undocumented immigrants to come out of the shadows, comply with the law, pay fines and taxes, and integrate themselves fully into the life of our nation.
-At the same time, we must remember that employment verification is vital to protecting American labor.
+At the same time, employment verification is vital to protecting American labor.
 The widespread hiring of undocumented labor at substandard wages and working conditions must be outlawed (and the law enforced) so that all workers compete for employment solely on the basis of effort and ability.

 Middle-income workers are increasingly being pushed into lower-wage jobs.
 Many of them displace less-skilled, lower-income workers, who become unemployed or are forced to work fewer hours.
-Rates of unemployment for the lowest-income families – those earning less than $20K per year – have recently topped 21%, nearly matching the rate for all workers during the 1930’S Great Depression.
+Rates of unemployment for the lowest-income families – those earning less than $20K per year – have recently topped 21%, nearly matching the rate for all workers during the 1930s Great Depression.

-This trend is dangerous and unsustainable.
+This trend is dangerous and cannot continue.

-Americans’ median income is less than 24 years ago, and 46.5MM Americans are living in poverty.
+Americans’ median income is less than it was 24 years ago, and 46.5 million Americans are living in poverty.
 In the 1950s, most workers supported their families with one job.
-Today it often takes three.
+Today, it often takes two or even three.
 In many families, both husband and wife must work, and frequently one of them has two jobs.
-Meanwhile, productivity has soared and workers create more wealth now than ever before.
+Meanwhile, productivity has soared as workers create more wealth than ever before.

 Where does the wealth go?
-To the CEOs and investors.
+Increasingly, to the CEOs and investors.

-I believe we begin with a living wage.
-There is no excuse for hunger, homelessness, and poverty among American workers today.
-The 15MM Americans who earn a minimum wage of $7.25 should be able to work a 40-hour week and afford to rent an apartment and still put food on the table.
+We begin with a living wage.
+There is no excuse for hunger, homelessness, or poverty among American workers today.
+The 15 million Americans who earn a minimum wage (only 12% of whom are teenagers) should be able to work a 40-hour week, rent an apartment and still put food on the table.
 “Right to Work” laws undermine this, and I am opposed to them for that reason.
-Labor unions give “Have Nots” a collective voice at the bargaining table, and I support them for this reason.
+Labor unions give working people a collective voice at the bargaining table, and I support them for that reason.

 LGBT & Marriage Equality

 As a Christian, I acknowledge every church’s right to accept or deny a government-authorized marriage as a sacrament.
-But I also agree with Pope Francis who, when asked recently about homosexuality, responded, “Who am I to judge?”
+But I also agree with Pope Francis who, when asked about homosexuality, responded, “Who am I to judge?”

 NSA vs. Privacy

-Syria & International Intervention
+Syria, Ukraine & International Intervention

 My 8/8/13 OpEd detailed my concern for our nation’s veterans and their mismanaged care in Atlanta’s VA.
 That editorial was an extension of ongoing efforts — through a nonprofit I founded — to call attention to veterans’ significant, growing, and largely unmet mental health needs.
 Those needs are the tip of the iceberg.